 In 2009, he authored two planning booklets for the Burnham Plan Centennial and wrote 78 essays over a nine-month period for the Burnham Blog.
 In addition, he edited (and wrote key portions of) a report for the Friends of the Parks titled The Last Four Miles: Completing Chicago’s Lakefront Parks.

 A former scholar-in-residence at the Newberry Library, he was a member of the Archdiocesan Pastoral Council of the Archdiocese of Chicago, and was a member of the advisory board of the Abraham Lincoln Presidential Library and Museum in Springfield, Illinois.
-His frequent poems and essays have appeared in a variety of publications in the U.S. and Europe.
+His poems and essays have appeared in a variety of publications in the U.S. and Europe.